ohnadir/westin-photography/README.md

 * Also have a private route when someone didn't login and click on the checkout button then route will go on log in page .
 * In the Blogs section can be seen 3 ans of the question
 * Last of this web site also have an about section where
-* i use Tailwind framework and tailwind-elements component for carousel, spinners .
+* i use Tailwind framework and tailwind-elements component for carousel, spinners, accordion .

 ### `npm start`